jlevy/the-art-of-command-line/README.md

 - Use `mtr` as a better traceroute, to identify network issues.

-- For looking at why a disk is full, `ncdu` saves time over the usual commands like `du -sk *`.
+- For looking at why a disk is full, `ncdu` saves time over the usual commands like `du -sh *`.

 - To find which socket or process is using bandwidth, try `iftop` or `nethogs`.